encord-team/encord-client-python/docs/source/tutorials/projects.rst

     Getting model API details.

-Click on the 'Model API details' button to toggle a code snippet with create model row API details when you are happy with your selected parameters.
+Click on the *Model API details* button to toggle a code snippet with create model row API details when you are happy with your selected parameters.

 .. code-block::